Cervical screening is recommended

 Get screened

-During the exam, your provider gently collects cells from the cervix using a small brush or spatula.
-The sample is sent to a lab for testing.
+During an in-office exam, your provider gently collects cells from the cervix using a small brush or spatula, and the sample is sent to a lab for testing.
+If you're using an at-home test kit, follow the collection instructions included with your kit.

 Understand your results

 If an HPV test is negative, screening is repeated in 5 years.
 If a Pap test is negative, screening is repeated every 3 years.
-If you have a positive HPV test or abnormal Pap test, you will need further testing or procedures.
+If you have a positive HPV test or abnormal Pap test, your provider may request further testing or procedures.

 Schedule your screening